Resilient Distributed Estimation Through Adversary Detection: Performance Analysis of

-Adversarial agents may be able to construct attacks that do not trigger the distributed attack detection algorithm.
-The convergence of the distributed estimation algorithm to the correct parameter value in the presence of adversarial agents depends on the global observability of the (connected) normally-behaving agent models. \begin{proposition} Let the parameter $\theta^*$ satisfy $\left\lVert \theta^* \right\rVert < \eta$.
-If the models of the set of normally behaving agents $\mathcal{N}$ is not globally observable, then it is possible for the set of adversarial agents $\mathcal{A}$ to construct an undetectable attack (i.e., to send messages to their neighbors such that, for all $n \in \mathcal{N}$ and for all $t$, $\pi_n(t) = \text{No Attack}$) that causes the estimates of the normally behaving agents to converge to a ball centered at an incorrect value. \end{proposition} Proposition~\ref{prop: undetectableAttack} holds even if the set of adversarial agents, $\mathcal{A}$, does not induce a connected subgraph $G_{\mathcal{A}}$. \begin{IEEEproof} To prove Proposition~\ref{prop: undetectableAttack}, we design an attack that simultaneously evades the distributed attack detection algorithm and causes the normally behaving agents to converge to an incorrect estimate.
-Let $\mathcal{N} = \left\{ i_1, \dots, i_{| \mathcal{N} | } \right\}$, and let $\mathcal{H}_{\mathcal{N}} = \left[ \right]^T$.
-Since the set of normally behaving agent models is not globally observable, we have
+where $P_{FA}$, given in~\eqref{eqn: falseAlarm}, is the false alarm rate of $\mathcal{FRDE}$. \end{proposition} Proposition~\ref{prop: undetectableAttack} states that, if the normally behaving agents are not globally observable, then the adversarial agents may attack the algorithm in a way that simultaneously evades detection and causes all local estimates to converge to a wrong parameter, $\overline{\theta}$, almost surely.
+Proposition~\ref{prop: undetectableAttack} holds even if the set of adversarial agents, $\mathcal{A}$, does not induce a connected subgraph~$G_{\mathcal{A}}$. \begin{IEEEproof} To prove Proposition~\ref{prop: undetectableAttack}, we design an attack that simultaneously evades the distributed attack detection algorithm and causes the normally behaving agents' estimates to almost surely converge to an incorrect value.
+Let $\mathcal{N} = \left\{ n_1, \dots, n_{| \mathcal{N} | } \right\}$, and let $\mathcal{H}_{\mathcal{N}} = \left[ \right]^T$.
+Since the network of normally behaving agents is not globally observable, we have

 is not invertible, which means that there exists a nonzero $\overline{\mu} \in \mathbb{R}^M$ such that

 Choose $\overline{\mu} \in \mathscr{N} \left( \mathcal{H}_{\mathcal{N}} \right)$ such that

 Such a choice of $\overline{\mu}$ always exists, since, $\mathscr{N} \left( \mathcal{H}_{\mathcal{N}} \right)$ is a subspace, $\left\lVert \theta^* \right \rVert < \eta$ (from the statement of Proposition~\ref{prop: undetectableAttack}), and, from the triangle inequality, we have $\left\lVert \theta^* + \overline{\mu} \right\rVert \leq \left \lVert \theta^* \right\rVert + \left\lVert \overline{\mu} \right\rVert$.